Small Improvements to the M1Pro MacBooks

 As I said before, this still doesn’t really have a Fender style clean, and needs to be louder to sound good.

 Maybe more along the style I’m looking for, but it’s way more expensive than either the Jet or Studio Pro, and has a Celestion Gold speaker which might mean it’s less suited to pedals.
+People say it might be better to get the 50W over 20W or 40W for big clean sounds, even at lower volumes.

 Mesa/Boogie Recto-verb 25